 Stronger Measures to Deter Illegal Entry

 The government is employing a multifaceted strategy.
-An Albanian and Vietnamese social media campaign cautions against unauthorized migration.
+An Albanian and Vietnamese social media campaign cautions against unauthorised migration.
 Real-life accounts of migrants who experienced debt, exploitation, and substandard living conditions are featured in the campaign.
-According to authorities, it counters smugglers' internet disinformation.
+According to authorities, it counters the internet disinformation of smugglers.

 MPs will discuss the Immigration, Asylum, and Border Security Bill later in the day.
-More stringent legislation against human smuggling is proposed in the bill.
+The bill proposes more stringent legislation against human smuggling.
 Additionally, the Conservatives have proposed changes that would lengthen the time it takes for immigrants to get British citizenship and indefinite leave to remain.

-Chris Philp, the shadow home secretary, rejected the measure, claiming it was insufficient to prevent unauthorized crossings.
+Chris Philp, the shadow home secretary, rejected the measure, claiming it was insufficient to prevent unauthorised crossings.
 Additionally, he chastised Labour for abandoning the contentious Rwanda deportation plan.

 FAQS

-What sanctions are imposed on employers who hire unauthorized workers?
+What sanctions are imposed on employers who hire unauthorised workers?

-Companies that hire unauthorized workers risk fines of up to £60,000 per employee.
-If they intentionally employed people who were not authorized to work in the UK, they might also be charged with a crime.
+Companies that hire unauthorised workers risk fines of up to £60,000 per employee.
+If they intentionally employed people who were not authorised to work in the UK, they might also be charged with a crime.

 What was the rationale behind the UK government’s release of the raid footage?